pohuing/Battleships/ReadMe.md

 #Battleships
 ## How to build
-This applications contains two main mehods, ClientMain and ServerMain in the Client/Server packages.
+These applications contain two main methods, ClientMain and ServerMain in the Client/Server packages.

-In IntelliJ go to file -> project structure -> artifacts and add each Main in it's own artifact with the META-INF from the same folder
+In IntelliJ go to file -> project structure -> artifacts and add each Main in its own artifact with the META-INF from the same folder

 ## How to run
 Server jar runs by default on port 5555.\